The Big Picture On Calculating Rental Property Depreciation:

 Property Depreciation Calculator

-Ever hear that “real estate investors pay next to nothing in income taxes”?
+Ever heard that “real estate investors pay next to nothing in income taxes”?

 While not true, real estate investors do enjoy sweeping tax deductions.
-From writing off most closing costs to maintenance and repairs, landlord insurance to rent default insurance, property taxes to property management fees, landlord tax deductions include every conceivable expense.
-Including some paper expenses that they don’t actually incur year-to-year, such as rental property depreciation.
+From writing off most closing costs to maintenance and repairs, landlord insurance to rent default insurance, property taxes to property management fees, landlord tax deductions include every conceivable expense, including some paper expenses that they don’t incur year-to-year, such as rental property depreciation.

 This oft-misunderstood tax deduction saves real estate investors thousands of dollars on their taxes.
-Play your cards right, and you can compound this tax savings by using them to buy ever more investment properties and keep snowballing your passive income.
+Play your cards right, and you can compound these tax savings by using them to buy more investment properties and keep snowballing your passive income.

 Free Rental Property Depreciation Calculator